Milk-Yan/optimal-task-scheduling/wiki/Optimal_Scheduling.md

     The same order of tasks on processes may reoccur from the exploration of different states.

-    Given a set of free tasks `{a, b, c}`, suppose that we want to schedule task `a` on the processor at index `i`.
-If `a` has no children, then scheduling `b` on any processor less than `i` in the next recursive call will result in the algorithm exploring the same partial state twice.
-The reason for this is that node `b` will eventually get to be scheduled on processors indexed less than `i`-1 in the initial state and when it goes through recursion, `a` will get to be scheduled on processors greater than the one `b` is on.
+    Given a set of free tasks `{a, b, c}`, suppose that we have already scheduled task `a` on the processors up to index `i`.
+If `a` has no children, then scheduling `b` on any processor less than `i` in the next recursive call will result in the algorithm exploring the same partial state again.
+The reason for this is that node `b` will eventually get to be scheduled on processors indexed less than `i-1` in the initial state and when it goes through recursion, `a` will get to be scheduled on processors greater than the one `b` is on.